AseemWangoo/flutter_programs/README.md

 gradient_image.dart -> Apply the gradient on the images in Flutter.

 gradient_text.dart -> Apply the gradient on the text in Flutter.

+StepperWithForm.dart -> With the help of stepper functionality, created a form for entering details and onSave showing a dialog of entered details.